TheOtherOtherOperation/NetJobs/README.md

 ## Version History

+2.1 - Output logging added.
+Running NetJobs with the -l flag now causes a timestamped log file to be generated for each test, in the same directory as the configuration file.
 2.0 - Release version.
 Multiple commands now working as intended.
 Fixed a bug where sometimes the socket would close before all results had been transmitted.
 1.2 - Fixed bugs that caused client to hang while waiting for agent results.
 1.1 - Support for comment lines in config file.
 Input file parser rebuilt from scratch.
 Support for specifying multiple commands per agent.